Efficient Reinforcement Learning by Guiding World Models with Non-Curated Data: Introduction

-To summarize, our contributions are: \begin{itemize} \item[(C1)] We propose a more realistic setting for leveraging offline data that consists of reward-free and mixed-quality multi-embodiment data. \item[(C2)] We demonstrate that naive world model fine-tuning fails on many tasks due to distributional shift between pre-training and fine-tuning data. \item[(C3)] We propose two essential techniques, experience rehearsal and execution guidance, to mitigate the distributional gap and encourage exploration. \item[(C4)] We present GSA, which effectively leverages non-curated offline data and significantly outperforms existing approaches across a diverse set of tasks. \end{itemize}
+Equipped with our proposed techniques, NCRL demonstrates strong performance across a diverse set of tasks.
+Specifically, under a limited sample budget (150k samples), NCRL achieves almost double the aggregate score of learning-from-scratch baselines (DrQ-v2 and DreamerV3), while matching their performance achieved with larger sample budgets.
+On representative challenging tasks, NCRL outperforms baselines that leverage offline data as well as state-of-the-art methods using pre-trained world models by a significant margin.
+Additionally, without any modifications, we show that NCRL improves task adaptation, enabling agents to efficiently adapt their skills to new tasks.
+To summarize, our contributions are: \begin{itemize}[noitemsep] \item[\textbf{C1}] We propose a more realistic setting for leveraging offline data that consists of reward-free and mixed-quality multi-embodiment data. \item[\textbf{C2}] We demonstrate that naive world model fine-tuning fails on many tasks due to distributional shift between pre-training and fine-tuning data. \item[\textbf{C3}] We propose two techniques, experience rehearsal and execution guidance, to mitigate the distributional gap and encourage exploration during RL fine-tuning. \item[\textbf{C4}] We present NCRL, which leverages non-curated offline data in both pre-training and fine-tuning stages and clearly outperforms existing approaches across a diverse set of tasks. \end{itemize}